BibekYogi6462/enterprise-pos-system/README.md

 </p>

 ---
 Multi-Store Retail Management Backend – A scalable backend system built with Java 17 and Spring Boot that manages stores, branches, products, inventory, employees, customers, and orders.
-It includes JWT-based authentication, role-based access control, payment gateway integration (Razorpay/Stripe), refund handling, and real-time analytics dashboards.
+It includes JWT-based authentication, role-based access control, refund handling and more features.
 The system supports multi-store management with centralized reporting and sales analytics, built using Spring Security, JPA/Hibernate, and MySQL, with 14+ fully implemented REST API modules tested using Postman.

 ## 📸 API Testing - Quick Preview